musicpack/mbox/README.md

 4. Install FFmpeg
     - Navigate to https://ffmpeg.org/download.html
     - Underneath ``Get packages & executable files`` header, download the executable/package of FFmpeg you need for your OS.
-    - Create ffmpeg directory underneath root directory
+    - Create ffmpeg directory underneath root project directory (where requirements.txt file is located)
     - Extract the zip file to ffmpeg directory

 5. Install Opus